Posture and anxiety

 We don’t normally give thought to our posture unless we are hurting or having stiffness somewhere in the body.
 Having good spinal alignment allows us to breathe better as our lung capacity increases, it prevents chest muscle tightness and our joints will move easier as they aren’t stiff.
 We should find with good posture we have a sturdy spine and therefore no back, neck or shoulder issues.

 Research is proving that your posture impacts both your mood and brain function almost immediately.
-By simply nodding it can increase your confidence and visa versa when we are signalling a ‘no’ answer with our head.
+By simply nodding can increase your confidence and vice versa when we are signalling a ‘no’ answer with our head.
 A simple thing like smiling also has a positive effect on our mindset by changing our attitude.
 Posture can also affect how others think of you so beware of your body language.
 (See research).

-Dr. Erik Peper at San Francisco State University determined how body posture affected energy levels as well as a person’s ability to generate positive and negative thoughts.
+Dr Erik Peper at San Francisco State University determined how body posture affected energy levels as well as a person’s ability to generate positive and negative thoughts.
 His delegates either skipped, swinging their arms in an upward motion or slouched as they walked down a hall.
 Almost all of the skipping participants reported feeling more energetic, happier and positive.
 Those who had slouched reported nearly the opposite emotions.
 They felt sad, lonely, isolated, sleeping, and “zombie-like”.

 In another study at Columbia University, they discovered that posture affected their attitude and memory.
 The students did 'power poses' prior to giving their speeches and their powerful postures positively affected their performances.
 It found that power posing increases levels of testosterone and decreases levels of cortisol, the stress hormone in your brain.